 If we terminate plans for an IPO or significantly delay a potential IPO, any deferred costs will be expensed at that time.
 As of January 31, 2016 and 2017, we had no deferred offering costs that were capitalized.
-As of April 30, 2017 (unaudited), \$0.7 million deferred offering costs were capitalized.
-We have not made any payments on the deferred offering costs as of April 30, 2017 (unaudited).
+As of July 31, 2017 (unaudited), \$2.8 million deferred offering costs were capitalized.
+During the six months ended July 31, 2017 (unaudited), \$1.2 million of the deferred offering costs were paid.